-Budgeted cost: £25,000
+Budgeted cost: £26,000

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of RWI books to use across the school to support reading Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils Phonics Toolkit Strand Education Endowment Foundation EEF 123 RWI training for the whole school Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils Phonics Toolkit Strand Education Endowment Foundation EEF 123 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of RWI books to use across the school to support reading Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils Phonics Toolkit Strand Education Endowment Foundation EEF 123 RWI training for the whole school and staff release Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils Phonics Toolkit Strand Education Endowment Foundation EEF 123 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
 We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 5 Extemporary leadership programme to promote efficiency Following the principles of Leverage Leadership, the Exemplary Leadership Programme will guide leaders in how to establish a strong school culture (routines and behaviour management), effective 12345 and consistence in the classroom teaching, founded on direct instruction, and aspirational outcomes for pupils through a knowledge-rich curriculum.] https://www.starinstitute.org.uk/exemplary- leadership-programme/ TA training prompting partnerships in school https://educationendowmentfoundation.org.uk/educ ation-evidence/guidance-reports/teaching-assistants 12345 Purchase of standardised diagnostic assessments.
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 5 TA training prompting https://educationendowmentfoundation.org.uk/educa tion-evidence/guidance-reports/teaching-assistants 12345 partnerships in school Purchase of standardised diagnostic assessments.
 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: 1235 Training for staff to ensure assessments are interpreted and administered correctly.
 Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF